cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - PRF: Pseudorandom Function.
 - OPRF: Oblivious Pseudorandom Function.
 - VOPRF: Verifiable Oblivious Pseudorandom Function.
+- POPRF: Partially Oblivious Pseudorandom Function.
 - Client: Protocol initiator.
 Learns pseudorandom function evaluation as the output of the protocol.
 - Server: Computes the pseudorandom function over a private key.
-Learns nothing about the client's input.
+Learns nothing about the client's input or output.
 - NIZK: Non-interactive zero knowledge.
 - DLEQ: Discrete Logarithm Equality.

-# (V)OPRF Protocol {#protocol}
+# POPRF Protocol {#protocol}

-In this section, we define two OPRF variants: a base mode and verifiable mode.
-In the base mode, a client and server interact to compute y = F(skS, input, info), where input is the client's private input, skS is the server's private key, info is the optional public input (or metadata) and y is the OPRF output.
-The client learns y and the server learns nothing.
-In the  verifiable mode, the client also gets proof that the server used skS in computing the function.
+In this section, we define two POPRF variants: a base mode and verifiable mode.
+In the base mode, a client and server interact to compute `output = F(skS, input, info)`, where `input` is the client's private input, `skS` is the server's private key, `info` is the public input (or metadata), and `output` is the POPRF output.
+The client learns `output` and the server learns nothing.
+In the verifiable mode, the client also receives proof that the server used `skS` in computing the function.

 To achieve verifiability, as in the original work of {{JKK14}}, we provide a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce their public key.
-As an example of the nature of attacks that this prevents, this ensures that the server uses the same private key for computing the VOPRF output and does not attempt to "tag" individual clients with select keys.
-This proof must not reveal the server's long-term private key to the client.
+As an example of the nature of attacks that this prevents, this ensures that the server uses the same private key for computing the verifiable POPRF output and does not attempt to "tag" individual clients with select keys.
+This proof does not reveal the server's private key to the client.

 The following one-byte values distinguish between these two modes: